Business & Success4 min read Last updated: April 17, 2025

 How to avoid burnout: Go easy on yourself

 Have you ever had the feeling that nothing makes sense anymore?
 You've felt drained and apathetic as if the dementor from the Harry Potter books had sucked all the joy out of your body.
-Well, many people, regardless of their job or field, have felt burnout at some point.
+Burnout might be the reason!

 How to avoid burnout: Go easy on yourself

-If you're one of them, it's totally normal.
+If that’s how you’ve been feeling, things aren’t hopeless.
 You just need to recharge your batteries, and you'll be fresh as a daisy again.
 What you can do now is read our tips on how to avoid burnout.
 If it’s not enough, check out our summaries: Burnout and The 4-Hour Workweek.

 Perceive mistakes as part of the learning process to reduce stress